Outcome OS

 Primary goals

-Recurring rhythm
+Recurring commitments

 Momentum